Skip to main content

 Update the package, then re-provision the managed Android toolchain, a newer taqwright may pin newer JDK / SDK / Appium / driver versions:

-npm install -D taqwright@latest
+npm install -D @taqwright/taqwright@beta

 npx taqwright install # idempotent; add --force to fully re-vendor